aquaproj/aquaproj.github.io/docs/reference/usage.md

 OPTIONS:
-   --all, -a   Create or Update all .aqua-checksums.json including global configuration (default: false) --deep      If a package's checksum configuration is disabled, download the asset and calculate the checksum (default: false)
+   --all, -a   Create or Update all aqua-checksums.json including global configuration (default: false) --deep      This flag was deprecated and had no meaning from aqua v2.0.0.
+This flag will be removed in aqua v3.0.0. https://github.com/aquaproj/aqua/issues/1769 (default: false)
-   --prune     Remove unused checksums (default: false) --help, -h  show help (default: false)
+   --prune     Remove unused checksums (default: false) --help, -h  show help
 ```

 ## aqua which